 There were about 200 references in the mid 1990's.
 (By the way, a search in 2021 yielded around 700,000 hits.
 I could not have had a successful search if I had waited until the Internet exploded.)
 Several hits were personal.
 For example, the course syllabus for several Engineering Graphics classes appeared because they are using books that I had written.
 Someone in Sweden posted the results of a sporting event, so the fact that a Gunther Näsman took 12th place in an Orienteering competition popped up in the search.

-A fellow named Mats Naslund in Sweden, who counts genealogy as one of his hobbies, had posted on hismats web page a listing of all of his ancestors.
+A fellow named Mats Naslund in Sweden, who counts genealogy as one of his hobbies, had posted on his web page a listing of all of his ancestors.
 Buried in this list was one individual named Näsman.
 I sent a brief email note to Mats mentioning that all of my grandparents were from Sweden, and asking if Mats thought there might be some connection between the Näsman on his list and my ancestors.
 Mats responded by explaining the church record keeping system in Sweden.
 He also offered to do a search for me if I could supply the church and birth date of a grandparent.

 I supplied my grandfather Peter Nasman's birth date and the fact that he was from Tynderö (near Sundsvall).
 Mats did a search, and soon supplied me with a large amount of information about my ancestors.
 Although Mats now lives in Stockholm, he is originally from Harnösand, which is only about 40 kilometers from Sundsvall.
 After several rounds of email messages, and more searching by Mats, it was determined that Mats and I are something like 12th cousins.

 Also, it was discovered that Peter Nasman's mother was descended from Bishop Johannes Rudbeckius, the person who, back in the 1600's, made genealogy study in Sweden easy today by requiring that every church maintain the birth, marriage, and death records for the state.
 I was hooked!
-If you like to playflag detective, and enjoy putting puzzles together, doing genealogy can become very addictive.
+If you like to play detective, and enjoy putting puzzles together, doing genealogy can become very addictive.
 I continued searching the internet for more information about my ancestors.
 I discovered a number of distant cousins who shared my interest, both in Sweden and in the USA.
 I also developed a strong interest in studying Sweden, its people, and its history.
 All of this (combined with Diana's long-time interest in international travel), led up to my first big trip to Sweden in the Summer of 1997.